[a.k.a. Douglas-fir, Douglasfir]

 Douglas Fir established themselves as one of the primary species of Christmas trees in the US early in the 20th century, and Douglas Fir transplants are still widely used for that purpose.
 Today Douglas Fir are almost universally planted in and harvested from tree farms for both timber and Christmas trees, almost never from the wild.

 Once established, Douglas Fir transplants can survive groundfires due to their massive size at maturity, combined with their thick, nearly impregnable bark.
-This species is rather finicky about the soil in which it is planted, and prefers dark rich soils in somewhat wetter sites.
+This species is rather finicky about the soil in which it is planted, and prefers dark rich soils which is moist but not wet.
 Mature Douglas Fir are the largest conifer in North America, are very self sufficient, and provide excellent habitat for a wide variety of smaller animals.

 Douglas Fir transplants: characteristics and info• prefers hardiness zones 3-7